 While in the private sector, Katie has testified before both the House and Senate on the intersection of technology and regulation.

-Katie serves on the boards of Coinbase and HackerOne and has invested in and advised tech companies from seed to Series E stage.
+Katie serves on the boards of Coinbase (NASDAQ:COIN) and HackerOne and has invested in and advised tech companies from seed to Series E stage.
 She teaches a management course at Stanford Business School and previously taught cybercrime at Stanford Law School.

 Katie clerked for U.S. Supreme Court Justice Anthony Kennedy and is an honors graduate of Stanford Law School.
 She is a lifetime member of the Council on Foreign Relations.